eeshvardasikcm/shrota-dev/sadhana-dev/README.md

 Chapter 6 can be preceeded by reading final three texts from Chapter 5.
 Texts 27-29 of Chapter 5 summarize the Sankhya Yoga and Dhyana Yoga processes of Bhakti Yoga.
 PureBhakti.com has the full Bhagavad Gita for download in PDF format.
+## Productivity Free From Desire, Fear and Anger
+_vigatecchā-bhaya-krodho_ ।।
+Having out the mind into Sankhya Yoga and Dhyana Yoga meditations, fear and anger origonating from material desire are mitigated.
+With _adhibautika_ awareness,
+we may work in _karma-mishra-bhakti-yoga_ with consistent health, steady productivity, and ultimate goal of _moksha_ constantly within view.